nadinespy/nadinespy.github.io/_pages/about.md

   - /about.html
 ---

-I'm Nadine, a scientist and research software engineer.
-(Also photographer and ultra mountain runner.)
+I'm Nadine, a software developer and computational scientist with experience in building LLM-based software products, complex systems research, and technical AI safety research.
+My work draws on 6+ years of experience spanning AI/ML, data science, research, and scientific software development.

+I'm also an ultra mountain runner and engage in photography.

-In this blog, I want to share my work, thoughts, tools, art, and wisdom - stuff that's been useful/interesting to me and that has some chance of being useful to others, too!
-Read more about my work [here](https://nadinespy.github.io/about-me/).
+In this blog, I share my work, thoughts, tools, art, and wisdom.
+Read more about me [here](https://nadinespy.github.io/about-me/).